Three Seas Initiative: Three Seas Initiative Investment Fund (3SIIF)

 The initial two founding institutions from Poland and Romania have committed themselves to make payments totaling more than 500 million euros.
 The Fund is open to other Three Seas countries, which may join it after obtaining appropriate permits.
 The supervisory board of the Fund consists of representatives of development banks from Poland, Romania, Latvia, and the Czech Republic.

 In 2019, Bank Gospodarstwa Krajowego and Export–Import Bank of Romania signed the founding act of the Three Seas Initiative Investment Fund.
 The fund is to focus on projects creating transport, energy and digital infrastructure in the Three Seas region.
 Private investors from pension funds, private investment funds, and other entities will also be invited to the fund.
 The aim is to raise up to €3–5 billion.

 The fund will engage, on a commercial basis, in infrastructure projects with a total value of up to €100 billion, while the needs of the Three Seas region have been estimated at over €570 billion.

 Prior to the 2020 Tallinn Summit, United States Secretary of State Mike Pompeo pledged up to a billion dollars in financing for the Investment Fund.
 The investment was not made.

 The fund's assets were estimated at €900 mil. in 2023.
 The fund is collaborating with the Amber Infrastructure Group in raising capital and managing investments.

 Perception

 Croatia

-Social-democratic Croatian President Zoran Milanović stated that the initiative is harmful for Croatia.
+Croatia spearheaded the initiative together with Poland in 2015.
+In 2020, the social-democratic president Zoran Milanović opposed the initiative, claiming it "unnecessary and potentially harmful due to possible resentment towards Berlin and Moscow."
+However, initiative is strongly supported by prime minister Andrej Plenković and minister of foreign affairs Gordan Grlić Radman, with Croatian government having its own national coordinator for the Initiative.
+Some of Croatian goals in the Initiative are connecting Rijeka and Zagreb by rail and Via Adriatic, improvement of the Adriatic-Ionian corridor into the European TEN-T corridor, liquefied natural gas terminal in the Adriatic, gas connection between Croatia and Bosnia and Herzegovina, among others.
+At the 2026 Summit in Dubrovnik, Croatia and US signed document on the intention of cooperation in the use of nuclear energy for civilian purposes and the 'southern gas interconnection' (južna plinska interkonekcija), i.e. the connection of the gas pipeline between Croatia and Bosnia and Herzegovina, which would reduce dependence on Russian gas and switch to gas supply from the LNG terminal on the island of Krk in northern Adriatic.
+At the same Summit, Plenković confirmed Croatian interest in partenrship for the Krško 2 nuclear plant in Slovenia, as well as for development of nuclear energy for civilian purposes.